May 12, 2018

-The commencement ceremony also included the presentation of three of the Gillings School’s most prestigious alumni awards to three faculty members
+The commencement ceremony also included the presentation of three of the Gillings School’s most prestigious awards to three faculty members:

-Carmen Samuel Hodge, RD, PhD, assistant professor, Department of Nutrition, received the Harriet Hylton Barr Distinguished Alumni Award.
+- Carmen Samuel Hodge, RD, PhD, assistant professor of nutrition, received the Harriet Hylton Barr Distinguished Alumni Award.

-Amanda Holliday, MS, RD, LDN, assistant professor, Department of Nutrition, received the Bernard G. Greenberg Alumni Endowment Award for Teaching, Research and Service.
+- Amanda Holliday, MS, RD, LDN, assistant professor of nutrition, received the Bernard G. Greenberg Alumni Endowment Award for Teaching, Research and Service.

-Jeffery Simms, MSPH, MDIV, assistant professor, Department of Health Policy and Management, received the John E. Larsh Award for Mentorship.
+- Jeffrey Simms, MSPH, MDiv, assistant professor of health policy and management, received the John E. Larsh Award for Mentorship.